When to plant Melon in Old Appleton, MO

 194 days in Cape Girardeau County

-Growing Tips for Old Appleton
+Growing Tips for Melon in Old Appleton

 Start seeds indoors 3-4 weeks before transplanting.
 Plant on raised mounds of compost-enriched soil.
 Reduce watering as fruits ripen to concentrate sweetness.